15 Best 3D Movies on Netflix (October 2024)

 6. Mowgli: Legend of the Jungle (2018)

 Directed by Andy Serkis, the Netflix/Warner Bros. rendition of Rudyard Kipling’s classic stories did not garner the response that the filmmakers were hoping for.
 Despite Serkis’ unconventional approach to the concept and an ensemble voice cast that includes Christian Bale as Bagheera, Cate Blanchett as Kaa, Benedict Cumberbatch as Shere Khan, and Serkis himself as Baloo, ‘Mowgli: Legend of the Jungle’ is uneven and loses its way sometimes due to the plot’s over-complexity.
 However, the film’s crisp animation, combined with the cast members’ stellar performances, makes it an entertaining watch.
-The film predominantly suffered due to the negative comparison with Disney’s 2016 version of ‘The Jungle Book.’
+The film predominantly suffered due to the unfavorable comparison with Disney’s 2016 version of ‘The Jungle Book.’

-In his adaptation, Serkis introduces certain changes to the original stories.
+In his adaptation, Serkis introduces specific changes to the original stories.
 Matthew Rhys’ character, John Lockwood (named after Kipling’s father, John Lockwood Kipling), doesn’t exactly appear in the source material.
 Serkis and his writers took the boastful village hunter Buldeo from the stories and turned him into a Jim Corbett wannabe.
 You can stream the film here.

 5. The Magician’s Elephant (2023)

 Directed by Wendy Rogers, this animated fantasy adventure flick is based on American children’s fiction writer Kate DiCamillo’s novel of the same name, which was published in 2009.
 The basic plot tells us about an orphan boy named Peter (voiced by Noah Jupe) who sets off on a journey to look for a magician (voiced by Benedict Wong) and his elephant after being told by a fortune teller (voiced by Natasia Demetriou) that the animal is what will lead him to his missing sister.
-However, with impressive visuals and strong morals, the movie is a wonderful experience underscored by Peter’s adventures that not only make him wiser but us as well.
+However, with impressive visuals and strong morals, the movie is a beautiful experience underscored by Peter’s adventures that not only make him wiser but us as well.
 You can stream the movie here.

 4. The Sea Beast (2022)